 The most common route of transmission is through a mosquito bite.
 When a mosquito bites an infected bird, such as a crow (crows are highly susceptible to infection), it can then transmit the virus to another animal it bites.
 Transmission of the virus commonly peaks during early spring when adult mosquitoes emerge and continues until Autumn.
 It is estimated that 1 in 200 mosquitoes in the US harbours the virus.

 There also has been some recent concern about transmission of WNV through donated blood or organs, as seems to have occurred in the case of four organ transplant recipients.
 The risk of transmission through blood transfusions is still believed to be very low.
 Since 2003, the US blood supply has been screened for WNV by nucleic acid-amplification tests (NATs) which has further reduced the risk for transfusion transmission.

-As of December 28, 2010, there had been 981 reported confirmed human cases of WNV in the U.S. in 2010 and 45 deaths attributed to it as the cause.
+As of January 13, 2015, there have been 2,122 reported confirmed human cases of WNV in the U.S. and in 2014 85 deaths attributed to it as the cause.
 For the most current numbers, visit the Centers for Disease Control and Prevention's West Nile Virus web site.

-To date there have been no cases of WNV infection in Australia.
+In Australia, the first laboratory-confirmed human case of WNV infection was reported in a returned traveller in 2009, but to date there have been no cases of WNV infection acquired from within Australia.
 Surveillance of mosquitoes and birds is being carried out, and blood plasma imported from the US is irradiated to kill viruses.